-Total expenses increased by \$341 and \$923 for the three months ended June 30, 2024 and the year ended June 30, 2024, respectively, compared to the same periods in the prior year.
-The increase is primarily due to higher sales and marketing expenses as a result of the increase in marketing agencies and digital campaigns and spend.
+Total expenses increased by \$352 for the three months ended September 30, 2024 compared to the same period in the prior year.
+The increase is primarily due to higher sales and marketing and general and administration expenses as described below.